connorfundell/connorfundell.com/_projects/1_project.md

 ---
 layout: page
 title: 2023 A1
-description: We love chain and product rules!
+description: A problem with gratuitous use of the chain and product rules.
-img: assets/img/12.jpg
+img:
 importance: 1
 category: General Calculus
 related_publications: false